peter-yeh/TaskManager-on-rails/README.md

 `rails --version`

-Finally,
+Run `rails server` in the `TaskManager` folder

-run `rails server` in the `TaskManager` folder and go to http://localhost:3000/ to use the app
+Go to http://localhost:3000/ to view and use the app